Turnin' Me On (Blake Shelton song)

-"Turnin' Me On" is a song recorded by American country music singer Blake Shelton.
-It is the third single from his 2017 album Texoma Shore and would be used for Shelton's other album Fully Loaded: God's Country.
-Shelton wrote the song with Josh Osborne and Jessi Alexander.
+"Turnin' Me On" is a song by American singer Blake Shelton for his tenth studio album, Texoma Shore (2017) and would be used for Shelton's other album Fully Loaded: God's Country (2019).
+Scott Hendricks produced the song and Shelton wrote it with Josh Osborne and Jessi Alexander.
+Initially, the song was distributed as a promotional single for Texoma Shore before being sent to country music radio stations in July 2018.